CMA

 The IMA notes that, on average, it takes 12 to 18 months for a candidate to complete both parts of the exam.
 The IMA also recommends that candidates plan on 150 to 170 hours of study time per exam part.

-How is the CMA Exam graded?
+Understanding the CMA Exam score

 Approximately 14 days after your exam results are available, you’ll receive a performance report by email.
 If you do not pass, you’ll receive performance data on each key topic area on the exam of where you scored well and where you need to improve.